Steve-Morales/book-data-set/README.md

+# Important
+- A default date of January 1, 0001 is used when no date was found

 # Info
 This dataset was compiled from Google Books (https://books.google.com/).
 The script uses BeautifulSoup4 in Python to exract the data.